The nervous system and the subconscious mind

 These patterns often begin as intelligent forms of protection.

-The nervous system is constantly scanning for cues of safety and danger, responding automatically long before the conscious mind has time to think things through logically.
+Your nervous system is constantly scanning for cues of safety and danger, responding automatically long before the conscious mind has time to think things through logically.
 Experiences of stress, trauma, illness, overwhelm, criticism, unpredictability or emotional pain can shape the way the brain and body learn to respond to the world.

 Over time, these responses can become habitual and automatic.
 Because this is below conscious awareness, we can’t ‘logic’ our way out of it- which is why traditional talk therapy often fails.